Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 - __Timeline__
     - A 'Timeline' page could be added to provide more historical context for participants who would like to know more about the origins of the game, its characters and its reception in the community.

 - __Sprites__
-    - Sprites (graphical player and enemy representations) could be added to provide more visual context for participants who would like to experience more about the context of the game and its characters.
+    - Sprites (graphical player and enemy representations, beyond the health bars shown) could be added to provide more visual context for participants who would like to experience more about the context of the game and its characters.

 ## Design
 * [Back to index](#index)